Buy Hyatt points with up to a 40% bonus

 Other ways to earn World of Hyatt points

 There are lots of circumstances under which it could make sense to buy World of Hyatt points.
-If you want to acquire Hyatt points with less of an out of pocket cost, I’d recommend applying for The World of Hyatt Credit Card, which is offering a welcome bonus of 40,000 World of Hyatt bonus points after spending $3,000 within the first three months, plus another 20,000 bonus points after spending a total of $6,000 within the first six months
+On the other hand, if you want to acquire Hyatt points with less of an out of pocket cost, there are many options:

 As is always the case, you should crunch the numbers and see if this promotion works for you.
 This offer is as good as bonuses on the purchase of World of Hyatt points get.
 At the moment it’s potentially even more rewarding than usual, given that you can get a 10% refund if you redeem points for a stay in the next couple of months.

-Just remember that there are also other ways to earn World of Hyatt points, like with The World of Hyatt Credit Card, or by transferring over Chase Ultimate Rewards points.
+Just remember that there are also other ways to earn World of Hyatt points, like by transferring over Chase Ultimate Rewards points.
 However, not everyone has access to US credit cards, and/or has the ability to earn points that way.

 What kind of a mystery bonus were you targeted for with Hyatt’s buy points promotion?